anwaldt/closed_captions/README.md

 ---

-*Closed Captions* is a conceptual composition tool based on closed captions of movies and TV series.
+*Closed Captions* is a conceptual composition - and a compositional tool - based on closed captions of movies and TV series.
 Captions can be extracted with their timestamps from streaming platforms and converted using Matlab scripts.